TheodoreHua/ClaimDoneRemover/docs/source/setup.rst

 `create another app...` under the `developed applications` section.

-Fill in the form with the following values (while most of them doesn't matter, I figured it'd be easier to provide you everything rather than confuse you with what you have to put where.
+Fill in the form with the following values (while most of them doesn't matter, I figured it'd be easier to provide you everything rather than confuse you with what you have to put where).

 .. list-table::
    :header-rows: 1